WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 DX FT8 is a FT8 Digital mode capable HF QRPp GUI (Graphical User Interface) based multiband Transceiver.

-DX FT8 is an OPEN SOURCE PROJECT!
+DX FT8 is an OPEN SOURCE PROJECT.

 DX FT8 is abreviation for Digital Xceiver for FT8.